rubyforgood/human-essentials/README.md

 Run all the tests with:

-  docker-compose run web rake spec # if you are using docker bundle exec rake spec            # if you are NOT using docker
+  docker-compose run web rails spec # if you are using docker bundle exec rails spec            # if you are NOT using docker

 This app uses RSpec, Capybara, and FactoryBot for testing.
 Make sure the tests run clean & green before submitting a Pull Request.
 If you are inexperienced in writing tests or get stuck on one, please reach out so one of us can help you. :)